DanLavine/willow/README.md

 # Features

-Willow's aims to be a different message broker that provides a few extra features not commonly found in many of the modern brokers one normally thinks of such as `Kafka`, `RabbitMQ`, or `Redis message broker`.
+Willow aims to be a different message broker that provides a few extra features not commonly found in many of the modern brokers one normally thinks of such as `Kafka`, `RabbitMQ`, or `Redis message broker`.

-Such as:
+Main features:
-1. Message waiting in the queue can be updated if there are no clients yet processing the message
+1. Message waiting in the queue can be updated if there are no clients processing the message
 1. Generic tagging for any message in a queue
 1. Generic limits for concurrent processing to be placed on any number of messages through the tagging system

-To do this, there are 3 Main components:
+To do this, there are 3 components:
 * Willow - Message broker that can be used to generate queues with any unique tags for those queue
 * Limiter - Enforces rules for any tag combinations that limits how many tag groups can be running at once
-* Locker - Service that the Limiter relies on to ensure that competing resources for the same tag do not race each other
+* Locker - Service that the Limiter relies on to ensure that competing resources for the same tags do not race each other

-Let me try to explain with an example workflow I wish I had many times working with a CICD system and where these pieces can fit into this.
+Let me try to explain with an example workflow I wish I had many times while working with a CICD system.
+That coul be improved with Willow's features

 #### Example Use Case

-When working on any new Mobile App for a small team which has grown to 10 developers, we set up a CI cd system that has been able to easily pull all the branches from Git and run the unit tests for the product no problem.
+When working on any new Mobile App for a small team which has grown to 10 developers, we set up a CICD system that has been able to easily pull all the branches from Git and run the unit tests for the product no problem.

-But it is at this point and scale where we start setting up a few real world integration tests, to ensure the products stability.
+But it is at this point and scale where we start setting up a few real world integration tests, to ensure the product's stability.
 So perhaps in this case, we want to ensure that we have proper hardware:
 ```
 1. IOS device - attached to a Mac laptop to run
 1. Android device - attached to a Linux server to run